Licensed Depth Therapy and Clinical Hypnosis in Minneapolis–St. Paul

 • You're noticing how much of your inner life has been shaped by rejection sensitivity, self-criticism, and the belief that something is wrong with you

-Many of the people I work with are late-diagnosed or newly identifying with ADHD: smart, capable, accomplished people who've spent years wondering why everything feels harder than it seems like it should.
+Many of the people I work with are late-diagnosed or newly identifying with ADHD: capable and accomplished people who've spent years wondering why everything feels harder than it seems like it should.

 People often notice: